kxie95/kxie95.github.io/_posts/2020-08-24-receiving-feedback.md

 categories: feedback coaching hbr
 ---

+A summary of **"Find the Coaching in Criticism"** by Harvard Business Review.
+(Find the original article here)[https://hbr.org/2014/01/find-the-coaching-in-criticism].

 ## Introduction
 Feedback is crucial: It improves performance, develops talent, aligns expectiations,... etc. But feedback is hard and doesn't work in many organisations.